Tuesday, December 11, 2018

 chortling a bazouki beat,

-past olive, cypress, past
+past olive, cypress, past confections

-confections in marble and cement, decorated by
+in marbled cement, decorated by

 tokens of human existence: